Skip to main content

 2 mentions Positive Neutral Negative

-Users feel the emotional aspect lacks variety and depth, with repetitive elements each year and a missed opportunity to include Australia.
-They also prefer less emotionally charged reviews to better inform both developers and potential buyers.
+Users feel the emotional aspect lacks originality, expressing disappointment that Australia is never included and criticizing the repetitive nature each year.
+They also prefer more objective, less emotional reviews to better inform both developers and potential buyers.

 Skip Critic Reviews